 ✓ Your Monthly Check Is Not Being Cut

-What Mamdani proposed is delaying the city's required payment schedule into the pension fund — not reducing any member's or retiree's benefit.
+What the 2026 state budget authorized is stretching the city's required payment schedule into the pension fund — not reducing any member's or retiree's benefit.
 The pension check is constitutionally protected.
 That protection has been tested in courts including Illinois, where the state tried to cut benefits and failed.
 NYC has never successfully cut a vested benefit.

 What Is Actually On The Table